-Industry partners from these first five companies are working closely with the Healey Center Trial Design Team, the Northeast ALS Consortium (NEALS) and Berry Consultants to tailor the arm of the HEALEY ALS Platform Trial to their experimental treatment.
+Industry partners from the companies noted below are working closely with the Healey Center Trial Design Team, the Northeast ALS Consortium (NEALS), Barrow Neurological Institute and Berry Consultants to tailor the arm of the HEALEY ALS Platform Trial to their experimental treatment.
 Visit the trial page on ClinicalTrials.gov for more information about sites, treatments, and trial participation criteria.

-Bioenergetic Nanocatalysis (CNM-Au8, nanocrystalline gold) developed by Clene Nanomedicine, Inc.
+Bioenergetic Nanocatalysis (CNM-Au8, nanocrystalline gold) by Clene Nanomedicine, Inc. – Now Enrolling

 Motor neurons consume significant energy in order to function normally.
 In ALS, corrupted energy metabolism together with increased cellular stress lead to motor neuron degeneration.
 CNM-Au8 is a new class of medicine that provides an energetic assist to impaired motor neurons, helping them improve their ability to function more normally.
 CNM-Au8 acts catalytically to both support bioenergetic reactions inside cells and eliminate the harmful waste byproducts of cellular metabolism.
 Oral delivery of CNM-Au8 resulted in both neuroprotection and remyelination in multiple animal studies.
 Each 2 oz dose of CNM-Au8 is a concentrated, liquid suspension of pure gold nanocrystals that study participants drink every morning.
 These extremely small nanocrystals travel through the body and enter the brain and motor neuron cells where they enhance the ability of these cells to survive and communicate by supporting cellular metabolism.
 CNM-Au8 was demonstrated to be safe and well-tolerated by healthy volunteers in a Phase 1 study.